Alleviating Sparse Rewards by Modeling Step-Wise and Long-Term Sampling Effects in Flow-Based GRPO

 \textbf{Common RL Techniques.} Reinforcement learning (RL) has become a central tool for aligning large language models (LLMs) with human preferences and downstream objectives~\cite{guo2025deepseek, jaech2024openai}.
 A standard pipeline first trains a reward model from human preference data, and then optimizes the policy using proximal policy optimization (PPO)~\cite{ppo}.
 To better exploit multiple candidates per prompt, group-based ranking objectives have been proposed.
 In particular, GRPO~\cite{grpo} and its variants~\cite{gspo, dapo} have been widely adopted for LLM post-training.

-\textbf{RL for Diffusion and Flow Models.} Motivated by these advances in LLM alignment, recent work has explored RL for diffusion and flow-matching models.
-Several methods apply Direct Preference Optimization (DPO)~\cite{yang2024using, wallace2024diffusion} or PPO-style algorithms~\cite{black2023training, fan2023reinforcement, miao2024training} to modify the denoising trajectories.
-More recently, Flow-GRPO~\cite{flow-grpo} and DanceGRPO~\cite{dance-grpo} adapt GRPO-style objectives for fine-tuning flow models.
-This line of work~\cite{tempflowgrpo, li2025mixgrpo, grpo-guard, deng2026densegrposparsedensereward} introduces stochasticity via SDE-based sampling during denoising to form candidate groups and encourage exploration, leading to improved performance.
+\textbf{RL for Diffusion and Flow Models.} Motivated by these advances in LLM alignment, recent work has explored RL for diffusion-based models.
+Several methods apply Direct Preference Optimization (DPO)~\cite{yang2024using, wallace2024diffusion, hu2025d, hu2025towards, liang2025aesthetic} or PPO-style algorithms~\cite{black2023training, fan2023reinforcement, miao2024training, tong2025noise, zhang2026aligning} to modify the denoising trajectories.
+More recently, some methods~\cite{flow-grpo, zheng2025diffusionnft} adapt GRPO-style objectives for fine-tuning flow models.
+This line of work~\cite{tempflowgrpo, li2025mixgrpo, densegrpo, zhao2026marble} introduces stochasticity via SDE-based sampling during denoising to form candidate groups and encourage exploration, leading to improved performance.